All Episodes

 There's just a huge, huge disconnect.

-I had a story in a stack yesterday I did not have a chance to get to.
+I had a story in the stack yesterday I did not have a chance to get to, but it was an AP story.

 And it is exactly, exactly what I knew was going to happen, exactly what I predicted to you people was going to happen.

-Journalists and news organizations for documents they may have related to the leak of a CIA operative's name.
+Lawyers for Scooter Libby told a federal judge on Friday they want to subpoena journalists and news organizations for documents they may have related to the leak of a CIA operative's name in a joint filing with prosecutors.

-It's an absolutely ugly situation, putting reporters in a very, very bad position, and it should send a chill up the spine of American citizens across the country.
+Every key witness in this case is going to be a reporter, she said it's an absolutely ugly situation, putting reporters in a very, very bad position, and it should send a chill up the spine of American citizens across the country.

-Well, it won't, because most of the American citizens are going to be plotting the whole move to bring a bunch of journalists up there to find out just what they knew and from whom.
+Well, it won't, because most of the American citizens are going to be plauding the whole move to bring a bunch of journalists up there to find out just what they knew and from whom.

-And he says that whereas the reporters who testified for the prosecution in the Libby case, Patrick Fitzgerald, did so mostly under agreements restricting their testimony to very specific issues.
+Now Timothy Phelps, columnist for Newsday, has an article for the Columbia Journalism Review, and he says that, whereas the reporters who testified for the prosecution in the Libby case, Patrick Fitzgerald, did so mostly under agreements restricting their testimony to very specific issues, Libby's lawyers though, are not bound by such agreements.

-If called by the defense, the reporter's case for immunity from testifying, which the courts have rejected anyway, is even weaker than it was when dealing with the prosecution.
+The reporter's case for immunity from testifying, which the courts have rejected anyway, is even weaker than it was when dealing with the prosecution.

 After all, Libby has a fundamental constitutional right to a fair trial.

-Phelps's piece is important.
+Phelps' piece is important.

-This is according to James Taranto at Opinion Journal.com.
+This is according to James Taranto at Opinionjournal.com.

 This whole Valerie Plain thing, we've all been saying it.